ministryofjustice/moj-frontend/docs/community/suggest-a-change.md

 ## Tell us your suggestion

 Tell us about the change you're proposing by using the [suggest a change form](https://forms.gle/FpDpbgttwmfmcz8o7).
-The MOJ Design System Group will be notified of your suggestion and will review it.
+The MoJ Design System Group will be notified of your suggestion and will review it.

 Once reviewed, the group will either: